delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Find Out if My Bankruptcy Case is Closed in Delaware?

 To find out if a bankruptcy case is closed, interested persons can check the status of the case on platforms that give access to case information.
 Electronic platforms such as the Public Access to Court Electronic Records (PACER), the Voice Case Information System (VCIS), and public terminals give interested parties access to look up a bankruptcy case’s status.
-Interested individuals can also request such information from the office of the clerk of court.
+Residents may also be able to request such information from the office of the clerk of court.

 Can a Bankruptcy be Expunged in Delaware?

-The expungement of a bankruptcy case in Delaware will erase the case information for public view.
+The expungement of a bankruptcy case in Delaware erases the case information for public view.
 The Delaware bankruptcy court allows individuals and corporations to seal bankruptcy case information.
-Parties who seek to seal their case can file a motion to that effect.
+Parties who seek to seal their case may need to file a motion to that effect.
 The judge reviews the motion and decides to grant or deny it.
 Also, some case details are automatically redacted from public records due to the judiciary’s privacy policy.
 The policy imposes limiting the revelation of a party’s account numbers and social security number to the last four digits.

 disclaimer